skyvers/Aged-care/tutorial/chapter2.md

 | Admission Date | Date        |
 | Facility       | Association |

 The `Facility` attribute will be an association to a Facility (held in the Facility data table).
 The association represents a link to the entire Facility record (including name, address etc).
 In a database this would be called a foreign key.
-In Skyve it is called an association, and in the Aged Care application we are building - we will expect to see a drop-down list for this attribute so that the user can select the associated Facility record."
+In Skyve it is called an association, and in the Aged care application we are building - we will expect to see a drop-down list for this attribute so that the user can select the associated Facility record."

 Now, we will create a Resident document and add attributes in Resident document in next few steps.